Ouachita Trail, Part Deux

 Super Ultralight

 If you've been following this blog for a while you're likely to know the lengths I have gone to in order to optimize and cut grams.
-On many items I have evolved from UL to SUL, taking up making some of my own gear in the process.
+I have evolved from UL to SUL, taking up making some of my own gear in the process.
 I've gone from the staple UL canister stove, to another technology all together (Esbit with a Caldera Cone and Gram Cracker stove) to pushing that to the maximum with the Caldera Keg.
 I've replaced toothpaste with toothpaste tabs and become an aficionado for different brands of this obscure product, and taken the plunge into using a bidet rather than toilet paper.
-I've eclipsed being a gram-weenie, to be a tenths-of-gram-weenie with my scale (which has helped me discover that MYOG bags out of 0.56 OSY ripstop nylon are actually lighter than Ziploc bags!)
+I eclipsed being a gram-weenie, to be a tenths-of-gram-weenie with my scale (which helped me discover that MYOG bags out of 0.56 OSY ripstop nylon are actually lighter than Ziploc bags!)
 I've obsessed about every possible gram, including having a pack custom made to push this to the limit.
-I've entertained this obsession for quite some time, shaving ever smaller amounts of weight, but I rarely have put all these spreadsheet machinations to the test.
+I've entertained this obsession for quite some time, shaving ever smaller amounts of weight, but I rarely have put all these unhinged spreadsheet machinations to the test.
 Until now.

 Winners and Losers